 – Lao Tzu

-“Become totally empty, Quiet the restlessness of the mind, Only then will you witness everything unfolding from emptiness.” – Lao Tzu
+“Become totally empty, quiet the restlessness of the mind, only then will you witness everything unfolding from emptiness.” – Lao Tzu

 “At the center of your being you have the answer; you know who you are and you know what you want.” – Lao Tzu

 I always feel like I need to bring these kinds of teachings into balance by pointing out the opposite side too.
 All of these teachings sometimes make it sound like no action is needed, only meditation and being “present”.
-In his teachings Lao Tzu speaks clearly of the need for putting what we’ve learned into action, but that we overemphasize action, turning our actions into wasted energy at the expense of what we gain from in-action…
+In his teachings Lao Tzu speaks clearly of the need for putting what we’ve learned into action, but that we tend to overemphasize action, turning our actions into wasted energy at the expense of what we gain from in-action…

-“Take action when necessary, but remember that all action begins in rest… This is the ultimate truth.” – Lao Tzu
+“Take action only when necessary, but remember that all action begins in rest… This is the ultimate truth.” – Lao Tzu

 I trust that you’ve enjoyed a week of diving into the wisdom of Lao Tzu.